 Are you sure you'd like to remove this alert?
 You will no longer receive email updates about this topic.

-The global area planted with genetically modified crops rose by 2.5% to 189.8 million ha in 2017, according to the International Service for the Acquisition of Agri-biotech Applications (ISAAA).
+The global area planted with genetically modified crops grew by 1% to 191.7 million ha in 2018.

 All set!
 This article has been sent to firstname.lastname@example.org.